Hazingoo/Project4-WebGPU-Forward-Plus-and-Clustered-Deferred/README.md

 ## Performance Analysis
 All benchmarks are performed on my macbook air M2 2022

-### I. Comparison and Analysis of Forward+ and Clustered Deferred Shading
+### Comparison and Analysis of Forward+ and Clustered Deferred Shading

 **Is one of them faster?**